pcengines/pcengines.github.io/_posts/2019-03-11-PC-Engines_firmware-v4-9-0-3.md

    runtime configurable.
 2. We have **upgraded** to coreboot **SDK 1.52** in mainline releases.
-3. Configured **pull-ups** on **WLAN_DISABLE#** pins on the mPCIe connectors which could cause issues with certain modems when floating.
+3. Configured **pull-ups** on **WLAN_DISABLE#** pins on the mPCIe connectors which could cause issues with certain modems (e.g. Quectel EP06) when floating.
 4. **Reproducible builds limiation** has been **eliminated** by setting iPXE and Memtest86+ fixed revisions.
 More details [here](https://github.com/pcengines/coreboot/issues/267)
 5. Uploaded SHA256 and signatures of all previous firmware releases.
 SHA256